 The flag is the most crucial symbol of any country.
 In the Middle Ages, no battle was ended before the flags were captured, and soldiers would sacrifice their lives for their flags.
 The flag is one of the most important symbols of statehood and is associated with strong patriotic feelings.

-The BBC's phone-in discussion programme "Talking Point" once raised the question: "Should the flying of flags be controlled?"
-The backdrop was the numerous rows caused by the flying of the Union Jack in Northern Ireland.
+In Northern Ireland, flags are a controversial issue.
+The BBC's phone-in discussion programme Talking Point once raised the question: "Should the flying of flags be controlled?"
+The backdrop was the numerous rows caused by flying the Union Jack in Northern Ireland.
 Study these responses:

-- "Our flag is NOT the tricolour - the tricolour belongs to a different country called EIRE!
-The flag of the UK to which we belong is the Union Jack and long may it fly in pride over our land."
-Stephen Brimstone, Northern Ireland
+"Our flag is NOT the tricolour - the tricolour belongs to a different country called EIRE!
+The flag of the UK, to which we belong, is the Union Jack, and long may it fly in pride over our land."

 The Union Flag

 The Union Flag, commonly known as the Union Jack, is the only official flag in Northern Ireland.
 This flag is comprised of the flags of England, Scotland, and Northern Ireland.
 Whereas the red on white represents England's patron saint, St George, the white diagonal on blue represents Scotland's St Andrew, and the red diagonal on white symbolises the Irish patron saint, St Patrick.
 Apart from being the national flag signifying The United Kingdom of Great Britain and Northern Ireland, the Union Jack is historically associated with the vast British Empire, and it has retained an official status in some parts of the Commonwealth.